OUR HOPE OF A GREAT GOD LIES IN THE PROMISE OF OUTRAGEOUS RESURRECTION

 - the actual presence of the divine walking with each church as they attempt to prove that God can resurrect anything.

 Revitalizing is a polite way of saying resurrecting something that has been slowly dying, if not already dead for years.
-The God that I know, the God that raised Christ from the dead, Is the same God that can raise any church, under any circumstances.
-All God asks is to be willing to humble themselves before a gracious God and trust that opening their doors, hearts and minds to new people, ideas, methods, and strategies CAN PROVIDE A REMARKABLE GLORY TO GOD!
+The God that I know, the God that raised Christ from the dead, is the same God that can raise any church, under any circumstances.
+All God asks is to be willing to humble themselves and trust that opening their doors, hearts and minds to new people, ideas, methods, and strategies CAN PROVIDE A REMARKABLE GLORY TO GOD!